nikhilsathe07/nikhilsathe07/README.md

 ## ⚡ Fun Fact

-> 🧠 I enjoy learning about serverless architecture, experimenting with AI tools, and biking to recharge!
+> 🧠 I enjoy diving into serverless architecture, tinkering with AI tools to automate tasks, and hitting the road on my bike to clear my mind and spark new ideas!

 ---